fox-it/dissect.apfs/README.md

 # dissect.apfs

-A Dissect module implementing a parser for the APFS file system, a commonly used Apple filesystem.
+A Dissect module implementing a parser for the APFS file system, a commonly used Apple file system.
 For more information, please see [the documentation](https://docs.dissect.tools/en/latest/projects/dissect.apfs/index.html).

 ## Requirements